14 min read

-The 6.1 release for the MapR Data Platform is coming out over the next few months.
+The 6.1 release for the MapR Data Platform is now available.
 Being a point release, you might think that this release is minor, but the implications for users of MapR are immense.
 Indeed, some of the technology that landed in the product with the 6.0 release is only now being revealed for use.
 There are new capabilities in this release, and there are substantial extensions of previous capabilities.
 But the real story is not what our platform can do, but what you can do with it.
 We are working hard to provide the best possible platform for storing, moving, and analyzing data.
 We are working with our customers and partners to build the future of data.

 With version 6.1, MapR becomes the premier platform for the full range of tasks needed for machine learning/artificial intelligence as well as the best data platform to augment Kubernetes.
 If you are adopting either of these hot systems, you need to look at MapR or risk being leap-frogged by your competition.
 Our 6.1 release makes it easier to access data stored in MapR by providing NFSv4 support and allowing access via an S3-Compatible API (in addition to existing support for POSIX, NFSv3, and HDFS).
 This means that even more existing programs can access data stored in MapR.
 To decrease the cost of storage, especially at scale, that data can now be transparently aged out and stored, using erasure coding or in external object stores, to decrease storage costs without changing any path names.
 That way, your programs don't have to change.

 The new 6.1 release also takes some important steps that make it easier to build secure data systems, now offering encryption at rest, both for data stored in MapR as well as data that is in tiered storage.
 It is now possible to install a system that is "secure by default" from the very beginning with a data platform and a wide ecosystem of open source software, pre-configured to allow data to be protected at every step.